Dave Diamond: Biography

 Diamond left KFRC in 1971, moving first to KRLA in Pasadena, and then to KDAY and KIIS in Los Angeles and WSAI in Cincinnati.
 He returned to Los Angeles in 1977 to work at radio station KFI.
 He retired from broadcasting in 1982.
 While living in California, he attended courses at UCLA and the University of Southern California, graduating with a master's in fiction writing, and also gained a PhD in holistic studies from Columbia Pacific University and a degree in religious science from the Institute of Religious Science in Los Angeles.
 He was a lifelong supporter and member of the Self-Realization Fellowship (SRF) founded by Paramahansa Yogananda.

-In the mid-1980s he began teaching at Buena Vista University in Storm Lake, Iowa, before moving to Morningside College in Sioux City, where he chaired the communication department and set up new radio and cable TV stations.
+In the mid-1980s he began teaching at Buena Vista University in Storm Lake, Iowa, before moving to Morningside College in Sioux City, where he chaired the communication department and set up new radio and cable television stations.
 He later moved to Black Hills State University, where he taught journalism and broadcasting for 17 years and set up another new TV station.
 He also wrote several books, prize-winning short stories, and plays.
 His poem Navigating the Migration won the Kansas State Poetry Contest, and his play, The Deals are Going Down, had a successful run in Los Angeles.
 His last novel, Cool Hand in a Hot Fire, was published in 2004.

 He died at his home in Spearfish, South Dakota in May 2014 at the age of 77, from pneumonia.